tigeryi1998/oc-kubectl/oc_kubectl_instruction.md

 eval $(minikube podman-env)

 # Now, you’re “inside” Minikube’s Podman environment — if you build here:
-podman build -f Containerfile -t etl_app:latest .
+podman build -f Containerfile -t etl-app:latest .

 # the image goes directly into Minikube’s Podman, and you can immediately run:
-# minikube image load etl_app:latest
+# minikube image load etl-app:latest
 kubectl apply -f etl-job.yaml

 # 💡 Tip: when done, exit back to your normal environment with: